animatedb/solar/README.md

 So 23.7 / 100 = .237 kWh per mile * 21 miles = 4.977 or about 5 kWh per day.
 This means an electric car would double our electricty use.

 <h4>Electric Heating</h4>
+We used 142 Therms per year for gas heating.
+142 therms = 4146 kWh.
+4146 / 12 months = 346 kWh, or 4146 / 365 days = 11.4 kWh per day.
+Using electrical for all of our heating would triple our electrical use.